pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_image_vulnerabilities.hbs.md

-## tanzu insight image vulnerabilities
+# tanzu insight image vulnerabilities

-Get image vulnerabilities
+Use this command to get image vulnerabilities.

 ## <a id='synopsis'></a>Synopsis